BlogWhat’s Happening This April at Old Pueblo Tai Chi

 April 12, 2026

 Spring is a wonderful time to return to practice, build momentum, and reconnect with community.
-At Old Pueblo Tai Chi, April brings a steady rhythm of weekly classes, continued practice with the Eight Pieces of Brocade, exciting Sun style Tai Chi training, and a chance to gather together for World Tai Chi & Qigong Day 2026.
+At Old Pueblo Tai Chi, April brings a steady rhythm of weekly classes, continued practice with the Eight Pieces of Brocade, an update on Sun style Tai Chi training, and a chance to gather together for World Tai Chi & Qigong Day 2026.

-Whether you are already practicing with us or have been thinking about joining, this month offers several ways to get involved and support the growth of Tai Chi in Tucson.
+Whether you are already practicing with us or have been thinking about joining, here’s what’s happening this month.

 Weekly Tai Chi Classes in Tucson